PyQt5/QtDesigner/README.md

 ## TODO

 - [x] PyQt5 plug-in, you can use PyQt5 to write custom controls
-- [x] Style editor with auto-complete
+- [x] Style editor with auto-complete, QSS format, QSS lint
+- [x] Ui Files Workspace
 - [ ] linguist.exe with multi language translation
 - [ ] assistant.exe with translation